rmjarvis/TreeCorr/docs/correlation2.rst

 Two-point Correlation Functions
 ===============================

-TreeCorr can compute two- and three-point correlations for several different kinds of fields.
+TreeCorr can compute two-point correlations for several different kinds of fields.
 For notational brevity in the various classes involved, we use a single letter to represent each kind of field as follows: